 , you may want to use a MANY

-cardinality link to signify that a given company can have one or more concrete shareholders.
+cardinality link to signify that each company can have one or more concrete shareholders.